vantuan88291/pi-manager/docs/UI.md

 Icons in cards and list items must NOT be bare icons floating in space.
 They must sit inside a **colored badge container**:

+**Icon source:** Use the project `Icon` component (`@/components/Icon`).
+It supports **font icons** from `@expo/vector-icons` (e.g. Ionicons, MaterialCommunityIcons): pass `font` + `icon` (icon name string) for wifi, bluetooth, camera, speaker, etc. For Tab Bar and any custom artwork, use the same Icon with font icons, or PNG/SVG from `assets/icons/` (iconRegistry or react-native-svg).
+Do not assume a single “icon font” for the whole app — the codebase supports both font and image icons; prefer **font icons** for feature/category icons so names like "wifi", "bluetooth", "camera" work without adding assets.

 ```typescript
 // Example: StatCard icon badge
 const $iconBadge: ThemedStyle<ViewStyle> = ({ spacing }) => ({